YaDICs

-YaDICs is a program written to perform digital image correlation on 2D and 3D tomographic images.
-The program was designed to be both modular, by its plugin strategy and efficient, by it multithreading strategy.
-It incorporates different transformations (Global, Elastic, Local), optimizing strategy (Gauss-Newton, Steepest descent), Global and/or local shape functions (Rigid-body motions, homogeneous dilatations, flexural and Brazilian test models)...
+YaDICs (Yet another Digital Image Correlation software) is a program written to perform digital image correlation on 2D and 3D tomographic images.
+The program was designed to be both modular (by its plugin strategy) and efficient (by its multithreading strategy).
+It incorporates different transformations (Global, Elastic, Local), optimization strategies (Gauss-Newton, Steepest descent), as well as various global/local shape-functions (such as rigid-body motions, homogeneous dilatations, flexural, and Brazilian test models).

 Theoretical background

 Context

-In solid mechanics, digital image correlation is a tool that allows to identify the displacement field to register a reference image (called herein fixed image) to images during an experiment (mobile image).
+In solid mechanics, digital image correlation is a tool that allows to identify the displacement field to register a reference image (called herein fixed image) to images during an experiment (the mobile image).
 For example, it is possible to observe the face of a specimen with a painted speckle on it in order to determine its displacement fields during a tensile test.
 Before the appearance of such methods, researchers usually used strain gauges to measure the mechanical state of the material but strain gauges only measure the strain on a point and don't allow to understand material with an heterogeneous behavior.
 One can obtain a full in plane strain tensor by derivation of the displacement fields.
 Many methods are based upon the optical flow.

 In fluid mechanics a similar method is used, called Particle Image Velocimetry (PIV); the algorithms are similar to those of DIC but it is impossible to ensure that the optical flow is conserved so a vast majority of the software used the normalized cross correlation metric.

 In mechanics the displacement or velocity fields are the only concern, registering images is just a side effect.
 There is another process called image registration using the same algorithms (on monomodal images) but where the goal is to register images and thereby identifying the displacement field is just a side effect.

 YaDICs uses the general principle of image registration with a particular attention to the displacement fields basis.